C.S. Lewis Oxford Tour Route

-The Kilns › Holy Trinity Church › Windmill Road › Hillsboro House › Old High Street › Addison’s Walk › Magdalen College › University College › Bodleian Library › Keble College › The Lamb & Flag › The Eagle & Child
+The Kilns › C.S.
+Lewis Nature Reserve › Holy Trinity Church › Windmill Road › Hillsboro House › Old High Street › Addison’s Walk › Magdalen College › University College › Bodleian Library › Keble College › The Eagle and Child › Lamb & Flag

 The Kilns